timemachines

 forecaster underneath and emits a p-value per observation — alarm on

-p < α and your false-alarm rate is α, by
+p < α and your false-alarm rate is α.

 Live: wald in your browser